wazo-platform/wazo-doc/source/system/xivo-auth/stock_plugins.rst

 ``user_login_attribute``
-   the attribute to login a user ``user_email_attribute`` (optional) the attribute to match with the XiVO user's email (default: mail) ``bind_dn`` (optional) the bind DN for searching for the user DN.
+   the attribute to login a user ``user_email_attribute`` (optional) the attribute to match with the Wazo user's email (default: mail) ``bind_dn`` (optional) the bind DN for searching for the user DN.
 ``bind_password`` (optional)